bowers-illinois-edu/uips-stat-share/README.md

 - Want to add a resource?
 Submit a pull request!

 ## PS530 - Quant I
+[Explorations for PS530](ps530/) - Find a copy of the exploration, comments, and other resources here.

 ## PS531 - Quant II
+[Explorations for PS531](ps531/) - Find a copy of the exploration, comments, and other resources here.

 ## Workshops and Tutorials
 Aug 26 - Basic Markdown for reproducible research and using git for classwork and assignments